 Step 6: Display Your Feed

-Displaying your embed tweets is the final step to embed tweets on your blog or post.
-Thai plugin provides you a shortcode which you can simply copy-paste to the place, post, or widget where you would like the feed to show up.
+Displaying your embedded tweets is the final step to embedding tweets on your blog or post.
+Thai plugin provides you a shortcode that you can simply copy-paste to the place, post, or widget where you would like the feed to show up.

 And there your tweet will be embedded in a post or blog or wherever you want.